 The biggest addition is the Eye Vault and the various unlockables to customize each character.
 There are hundreds of items that are unique to each hero and they are unlocked through the story and Multi-Verse missions.
 Skins, colors, and parts go on every part of the hero’s body that add RPG stats which is a blast.
 I didn’t feel buying loot boxes was needed as the unlocks came at a steady pace and I found some epic gear fairly frequently.

 Other than this, there’s online play which is always fun and the reason why we play fighters.
 I didn’t experience lag and I got to show off my customized character which is always keeping me going back.
 Outside of all this not much as changed from the last game, but it does feel like an actual sequel rather than an upgrade.

 The game looks and sounds great, but you can clearly see some overly shiny textures and some details washed out, even on the Xbox One S upscaled to 4K.
 This was probably to keep the game at 60FPS which I’d rather have.

 Do I want an Injustice 3?
 I don’t know honestly.
 The story doesn’t really do much for me and is forgettable, so the only reason I want another is for more superheroes and new content.
 Injustice 2 is one of the best fighters to be released in this console cycle, but it’s not for everyone.

-While there haven’t been really any heavy hitting fighting games like Mortal Kombat or Street Fighter (a new Street Fighter anyways) there were a lot of great lesser known fighters this year.
+While there haven’t been really any heavy-hitting fighting games like Mortal Kombat or Street Fighter (a new Street Fighter anyway) there were a lot of great lesser-known fighters this year.